tonethar/IGME-330-Fall-2021/projects/project-1.md

       - do not use [`XHR`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) or `await fetch(...)` or `jQuery.ajax()` with this project

 3) PHP
-    - a PHP "wrapper" to your web service is required
+    - a PHP "wrapper" script to your web service is required
+    - it must be run from the banjo web server

 4) Other prohibited (in addition to what was mentioned above):
     - inline event handlers - ex. `<button onclick="doStuff()">Do Stuff!</button>`